-1. It is true that many Christians struggle in their attempts to study the Word of God, ofter leading them to abandon their studies.
+1. It is true that many Christians struggle in their attempts to study the Word of God, often leading them to abandon their studies.
 They find the Scriptures difficult to understand, or their reading and study seems dry and lacking in real blessing.
-They become convinced that the study of the Scriptures is only for the pastor in the church or the theologian in the seminary They do not recognize that their failure may be pointing them to a missing element in their study time-prayer!
-What does James 4:2 teach us regarding this truth? study time-prayer!
-What does James 4:2 teach us regarding this truth?
+They become convinced that the study of the Scriptures is only for the pastor in the church or the theologian in the seminary.
+They do not recognize that their failure may be pointing them to a missing element in their study time-prayer!
+What does James 4:2 teach us regarding this truth? a.
+You do not H, because you do not A

-NOTE ES: Even though the immediate context of this verse has to do with material blessing, th ne wider application relates to every need of the believer.
-If we are struggling to under stand the truths of God's Word and apply them to our lives, we are admonished to ask c the Lord, who is gracious to His people and desires that they understand His perso n, His works, and His will.
+NOTES: Even though the immediate context of this verse has to do with material blessing, the wider application relates to every need of the believer.
+If we are struggling to understand the truths of God's Word and apply them to our lives, we are admonished to ask the Lord, who is gracious to His people and desires that they understand His person, His works, and His will.